leowu4ever/causal-inference/README.md

 # Causal-inference-items

-This repo contains a collection of posts covering different causal inference topic.
-The notebooks can be found in the *'docs/notebooks'* folder.
+The repository contains a collection of posts covering various causal inference topics.
+The notebooks can be found in the [*'docs/notebooks'* folder](https://github.com/leowu4ever/causal-inference-items/tree/main/docs/notebooks).
+They are also available via this [*link*](https://leowu4ever.github.io/causal-inference-items/).